Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 - View: deals with presenting data (whether visually, textually, or in any other way) in a way that an external entity (like you or another program) can understand what is happening and interact with your program
-- Controller: deals with linking up interactions between the model and view, and is the mastermind behind running your program and handling external entity interactions (like you clicking a button or something else sending requests)
+- Controller: deals with linking up interactions between the model and view, and is the mastermind behind running your program and handling external entity interactions (like you clicking a button, or a program sending an HTTP request)

 ### What will we need to do?

 Alright so, we know that we need to add a way to create a note, but what does that actually entail?
+This ticket comes down to 2 high level steps:

+1) Creating an API route so someone can request to create a note
-There are two main things that are required: 1) creating a way for something to request the creation of a note, and 2) actually storing the note in the database.
-Our database up to this point doesn't really have much in it, so that means we'll have to create a database migration SQL script so that the database knows what to expect.
-We also don't have any concept of notes in our API, so we need to add the creation of a new API sub-router to our growing list of tasks.
-And since we haven't handled notes in either the API or database before, there aren't any ways to handle the note once a request is received and pass it to the database, so we'll need to create a processor implementation.
-Let's list all of this out.
+2) Storing the note in the database

+Our database doesn't have a table for notes yet, so that means we'll have to create a database migration SQL script so that the database can store our note data.
+We also don't have any concept of notes in our API, so we'll also need to create a new API sub-router.
+And, since we haven't handled notes in either the API or database before, we'll need to create a processor implementation that can take our note data and store it in the database.
+Let's list all of our tasks out:

 1. Modify the API specification
 2. Create a new notes DTO